 If you wish to know more about the collaborative process, please contact our HM Family Team on 0141 227 9545.

-Alan Susskind, Amanda Masson and Alexis Miller are all trained in collaborative law.
+Amanda Masson and Alexis Harper are all trained in collaborative law.